Ujazdów Castle: Centre for Contemporary Art

 The castle houses the Centre for Contemporary Art, with its collections and temporary exhibitions, concerts and educational workshops.
 The Centre has organized over 600 exhibitions since 1990.
 From 2010 to 2016, the Centre's director was an Italian, Fabio Cavallucci.

 In 2017, Piotr Bernatowicz was appointed director by the Polish culture minister Piotr Glinski, a member of the Law and Justice Party.
 In an email interview to the New York Times, Bernatowicz said that the Polish art world is, in his words, "dominated by a left-wing, precisely neo-Marxist ideology...
 Artists who do not adopt this ideology are marginalized".
 The article further said that "Mr. Bernatowicz wants to change that and promote artists who have other views: conservative, patriotic, pro-family.
 His plans are transforming the museum into the latest battleground in Poland's culture wars, which pit liberals against the governing populist Law and Justice Party, as well as other conservative groups."

-Ujazdów Castle has exhibited numerous well known artists:
+Ujazdów Castle has exhibited numerous artists, including: